BernardGreenberg/NXSYS/README.md

 This application is posted and offered under the terms of the GNU General Public License Version 3.
 See the file `LICENSE` for details.
 These sources are offered "AS-IS", with no warranty or guarantee of operability or suitability for any purpose made or implied, and use is at your own risk — all the code is available here for inspection.
 Do not attempt to use this code to control actual railroads with live crews and passengers (I would be *extremely* impressed and flattered, but not responsible for the outcome).

 This code builds completely and cleanly under XCode 13.2.1 (13C100) under MacOS Monterey 12.1.
 It builds for 64-bit Intel Mac; no configurations for M1 Macs are present.
 An `xcodeproj` file exists in the top directory; it contains no external references. **The Apple tool `PlistBuddy` is expected** to be in /usr/libexec (where it should be if XCode is properly installed); it is used for packing build number and date signature into the Info plist.
 Tools for packaging the whole for distribution (BASH scripting) are not provided.
 Code Signing is, of course, now your responsibility, if desired.
+Read below for MS Windows information.

 There remain (as expectable) some minor constraint irritations in the Interface  Builder layouts that do not impede building or raise warning flags at build time.